This page was set up by Robert Sewell in June 2006.

 Contents

-There has been much speculation with regard to the origins of John St. Alban Sewell.
-Officially, he was baptized in September of 1793 as the natural child (i.e., born without the parents having undertaken the formality of a church marriage) of Chief Justice Jonathan Sewell and Elizabeth Cornfield.
-It appeared for years that Elizabeth Cornfield didn’t exist and it also appeared quite likely that John St. Alban was the son of Edward Augustus Hanover, Duke of Kent and his much loved and devoted common law wife of over twenty years, Mdm.
+John St. Alban Sewell was baptised in September of 1793 as the natural child (i.e., born without the parents having undertaken the formality of a church marriage) of Chief Justice Jonathan Sewell and Elizabeth Cornfield.
+For years, the family story was that Elizabeth Cornfield didn’t exist and John St. Alban was the son of Edward Augustus Hanover, Duke of Kent and his much loved and devoted common law wife of over twenty years, Mdm.
 Julie St. Laurent.
-Thus, John St. Alban Sewell would have been a half brother of Queen Victoria, whose parents were the Duke of Kent and Princess Victoria Mary Louisa von Saxe-Coburg.
-There are several facts that tend to back this idea, but they certainly don’t "prove" anything:

 The following notes are quoted from